hardope/readability/README.md

 # Readability
-Grades text based on the complexity.
+Program That Grades text based on the complexity.
 This projects allows you to input a text and have it graded according to how readable it is.
 I wrote the projects in two languages, C and python.